"How will product designers work in the future? How can products be created with generative design programs?"

 My bachelor thesis deals with these questions and analyses different fields of applications for generative design based on three experimental examples.

 The study has three different research fields.
 One of them is topology

-optimization, where the shape of a product is optimised.
-Therefore, making an analysis necessary, where the material of the volume and its parameters like the force on the body are set.
+optimisation, in which the product´s shape is optimised.
+Therefore, making an analysis is necessary, where the material of the volume and its parameters like stress on the body are defined.